Sri Sathya Sai International Organization

 The Sri Sathya Sai International Organization (SSSIO) is a spiritual and humanitarian non-governmental organization founded in the 1960s by Sathya Sai Baba, an Indian guru and spiritual leader.
+The SSSIO’s main objective is to help humans recognise the divinity that is inherent, through the human values of Truth (Sathya), Righteousness (Dharma), Peace (Shanti), Love (Prema) and Non-Violence (Ahimsa).
 It primarily works within the areas of education and humanitarian aid, in India and internationally.

 The SSSIO is an umbrella organization which runs several institutes, trusts and associations.
+There are 1,969 Sathya Sai Centers in 120 countries.

+Sri Sathya Sai Baba's 100th Birthday Celebrations have been commemorated by a specially designed logo created by the SSSIO.